 - Lord Shiva in this temple is a Swayambumurthi (self-manifested).

 - Saint Thirunavukkarasar attained salvation (“Mukthi”) and sang his last pathigam here.

 - This is one of the 44 Paadal petra sthalams where the “Moovar” (the three saints - Saint Thirugnanasambanthar, Saint Thirunavukarasar (Appar) and Saint Sundaramurthy (Sundarar) had rendered their Pathigams.

-- The last consecration ceremony (Maha Kumbabishekam) took place on 10.02.2008 and prior to that on 08.06.1966.
+- The last consecration ceremony (Maha Kumbabishekam) took place on 27.03.2003.

 History of the Temple